gajjanag/config_files/README.md

 * tmux.conf: a simple tmux configuration obtained from various sources.
 Have not got around to using it much yet.
 * xinitrc: nothing special here, except the standard caps lock/control key mapping especially useful for Vim.
 Also contains a hack for redshift, since provided systemd unit fails on my Arch laptop.
 * redshift.conf: a nice tool for shifting the color spectrum of light based on time of day.
 This is especially useful for reducing eyestrain at night-time, and supposedly helps in getting better sleep as well.
 The [project page](https://github.com/jonls/redshift), the [Arch wiki article](https://wiki.archlinux.org/index.php/Redshift), and similar apps (not open source) [f.lux](https://justgetflux.com), [Twilight] (https://play.google.com/store/apps/details?id=com.urbandroid.lux).
+* gpg.conf: configuration for GnuPG, mostly to use more secure default algorithms.